 Our students come from all income levels.
 Median family income for students at our colleges mirrors the Minnesota median of $89,000.
 And family incomes for students at our colleges are similar to those at public universities.
 Median family incomes for FAFSA-filing Minnesota students are:

 - $90,100 at Minnesota Private Colleges

 Tuition and aid

 Our colleges have worked to contain spending while making significant increases in institutional grant aid, awarding more than $684 million in institutional grants and scholarships.

-- After grants and scholarships, the average amount that first-year students actually pay for tuition is cut by 64%.
+Grants and scholarships reduce the average amount that first-year students actually pay for tuition by 69 percent compared to listed tuition.

-Median debt level for graduates from private colleges who borrowed is $27,900 compared to $23,500 at the University of Minnesota and $24,800 at Minnesota State universities.
+- Median debt level for graduates from our colleges who borrowed is $26,000.
+That compares to $23,000 at Minnesota State Universities and $22,600 at the University of Minnesota.